 While extremely rare, the answer is yes, it is possible for some repeat Botox® patients to build up a resistance to the injectable that has consistently provided such great results over the years.
 The reason is that for a small subset of patients, their bodies will develop antibodies to the filler following repeat injections over many years.

 Is There Anything That Can Be Done to Make Sure I Won’t Become Resistant to Botox®?

-One of the main reasons that so many South Jersey residents trust Dr. Sood for injectables is because, as a plastic surgeon, he has advanced medical training and is best suited to help patients plan their injections over the long term.
+One of the main reasons that so many New Jersey residents trust Dr. Sood for injectables is because, as a plastic surgeon, he has advanced medical training and is best suited to help patients plan their injections over the long term.
 While becoming resistant is rare, Dr. Sood always plans injections for his patients to provide the best defense against building up antibodies to the solution.
 These include:

 Only Using the Minimum Amount of Botox® Needed to Deliver Desired Results